-The following table summarizes unaudited pro forma financial information assuming we had acquired OfficeMax on January 1, 2003.
-The unaudited pro forma financial information uses OfficeMax data for the months corresponding to Boise's March 31 quarter-end.
+The following table summarizes unaudited pro forma financial information assuming we had acquired OfficeMax, Inc. on January 1, 2003.
+The unaudited pro forma financial information uses OfficeMax, Inc.'s data for the months corresponding to our March 31 quarter-end.
 This unaudited pro forma financial information does not necessarily represent what would have occurred if the transaction had taken place on the dates presented and should not be taken as representative of our future consolidated results of operations or financial position.
 We have not finalized our integration plans.
 Accordingly, this pro forma information does not include all costs related to the integration.
 When the costs are determined, they will either increase the amount of goodwill recorded or decrease net income, depending on the nature of the costs.
 We also expect to realize operating synergies.
-Synergies will come from offering more products and services across more c ustomer channels, purchasing leverage from increased scale, and reduced costs in logistics, marketing, and administration.
+Synergies will come from offering more products and services across more customer channels, purchasing leverage from increased scale, and reduced costs in logistics, marketing, and administration.
 The pro forma information does not reflect these potential expenses and synergies.

-Three Months Ended March 31, 2003

-(thousands, except per-share amounts)

-Sales \$ 3,153,335

-Net loss before cumulative effect of accounting changes \$ (8,846)

-Cumulative effect of accounting changes, net of income tax (8,803)

-Net loss \$ (17,649)

-==== =======

-Net loss per common share

-Basic and diluted before cumulative effect of accounting changes \$(0.14)

-Cumulative effect of accounting changes, net of income tax (0.10)

-Basic and diluted \$(0.24)

-=====
+M (tho hree Months Ended arch 31, 2003 usands, except share amounts) Sales \$ 3,153,335 Net loss before cumulative effect of accounting changes Cumulative effect of accounting changes, net of income tax \$ (8,846) (8,803) Net loss \$ (17,649) Net loss per common share Basic and diluted before cumulative effect of accounting changes Cumulative effect of accounting changes, net of income tax \$ (0.14) (0.10) Culturative effect of accounting changes, net of income tax (0.10)